SasSwan06/quantum_gates_playground/README.md

 This is not just a simulator — it's a **hands-on learning tool** for beginners in quantum computing.
 Choose a qubit state, apply quantum gates like Hadamard, Pauli-X, or phase gates, and watch how your qubit transforms on the Bloch sphere.

-> Curious why applying Hadamard twice gives you back your original state?
-You'll find out here.

 ---

 ## Features

-- ✅ Choose an initial qubit state
+-  Choose an initial qubit state
-- ✅ Apply gates like H, X, Z, S, T, etc.
+-  Apply gates like H, X, Z, S, T, etc.
-- ✅ Visualize qubit state changes on a Bloch sphere
+-  Visualize qubit state changes on a Bloch sphere
-- ✅ Get educational insights into what each gate does
+-  Get educational insights into what each gate does
-- ✅ Try suggested gate combinations and understand the outcomes
+-  Try suggested gate combinations and understand the outcomes

 ---